Frederick-Teye/TextToSpeechProject/PROJECT_DETAILS.md

   - Sensitive credentials (Access Key ID and Secret Access Key) are stored as environment variables (`.env` locally, Heroku Config Vars in production) and are never committed to Git.

 ---

+# UI/Design Principles

+This project's user interface is built with a focus on a modern, comfortable, and responsive dark theme, prioritizing readability and ease of use, especially for extended periods or in low-light conditions.

+---

+## Core Technologies

+- **CSS Framework**: Bootstrap 5.3.3 (via CDN)
+- **Font**: Inter (sans-serif)

+---

+## Color Palette and Theme

+The application employs a sophisticated dark theme with carefully chosen shades to ensure visual depth, separation, and optimal contrast for text.

+- **Body Background (`#1a1e24`)**:
+  A deep, slightly desaturated blue-gray.
+This provides a rich, calming backdrop for the entire application, designed to be easy on the eyes during night use.

+- **Navbar & Footer Background (`#101216`)**:
+  An almost black, very dark blue-gray.
+This color is intentionally darker than the body background to create a clear visual distinction for the header and footer, providing a strong structural anchor.

+- **Card/Form Background (`#242930`)**:
+  A medium-dark blue-gray.
+This shade is distinct from the body background, making form containers (like login/signup cards) stand out subtly as interactive elements without being jarring.

+- **Primary Accent Color (`#007bff`)**:
+  Standard Bootstrap primary blue.
+This vibrant blue is used for interactive elements such as buttons and links, providing clear calls to action and visual interest while maintaining good contrast against the dark backgrounds.

+- **Main Text Color (`#e0e6eb`)**:
+  A soft, light blue-gray.
+This is used for general body text, offering a comfortable reading experience by avoiding the harshness of pure white on a dark background.

+- **Input Field Background (`#343a40`)**:
+  A darker gray.
+This ensures input fields are clearly visible and distinguishable within the dark forms while blending harmoniously with the overall theme.

+---

+## Layout and Responsiveness

+- **Viewport Meta Tag**: Included in `base.html` to ensure proper scaling on all devices.
+- **Flexbox for Layout**:
+  The body uses flexbox (`display: flex; flex-direction: column; min-height: 100vh;`) to push the footer to the bottom of the viewport, regardless of content height.
+- **Bootstrap Grid System**:
+  Utilized for responsive content alignment and sizing, particularly for form containers (`.row`, `.col-md-6`, `.col-lg-5`) to ensure optimal display on various screen sizes.
+- **Container Centering**:
+  `container` and `mx-auto` (or `justify-content-center`) classes are used to center main content and forms, providing a clean and organized layout.

+---

+## Component Styling

+- **Navigation Bar**:
+  Uses Bootstrap's `navbar`, `navbar-dark`, and custom `navbar-custom-bg` classes for a distinct, dark, and responsive header with navigation links.

+- **Forms**:
+  Styled with Bootstrap's `form-label`, `form-control`, `btn btn-primary`, and `card` components.
+Input fields, labels, help text, and error messages are all styled to be highly readable within the dark theme.

+- **Messages**:
+  Django's messages framework output is styled to resemble Bootstrap alerts (`alert alert-success`, `alert-danger`, etc.), with custom colors optimized for the dark background.

+- **Links**:
+  General links are styled with the primary accent blue for visibility and interactive feedback.

+- **Shadows and Rounded Corners**:
+  Subtle shadows (`shadow-sm`, `shadow-lg`) and rounded corners (`rounded-lg`, `rounded-md`) are applied to elements like cards and buttons to add depth and a modern aesthetic.

+---

+This design approach aims to provide a visually pleasing, user-friendly, and accessible experience for the **TTS Document Converter** application.